220103JavaFS/project0-JeremiahWeaver/README.md

     public static void commonCardSaying(){

-        System.out.println("Bananas are will add 3 energy to all primates.
+        System.out.println("Bananas are will add 3 energy to all prime apes.
 Banana's will poison carnivores minus 3 health.
 Bananas will have no affect on any other Animal.");

     }